 COUNTRY: United States

-Throughout his career, Koshinski has worked with many notable performing organizations and artists including NFL Films, Late Show with David Letterman, Mary Wilson (the Supremes), David Samuels, Wycliffe Gordon, Tom Harrell, Ingrid Jensen, Denis Diblasio, David Bixler, Philadelphia Boys Choir, The Lettermen, Hartford Symphony, Minnesota Ballet, and is currently section percussionist for the Duluth Superior Symphony Orchestra and a member of Nebojsa Zivkovic’s Jovan Perkussion Projekt.
+In 2002, Koshinski won the National MTNA Percussion Competition and in 2004, finished 3rd in the prestigious Universal Marimba Duo Competition in Belgium.
+In the years following, his career has been filled with incredible opportunities to perform with many celebrated artists/organizations including NFL Films, Late Show with David Letterman, Mary Wilson (the Supremes), David Samuels, Wycliffe Gordon, Ingrid Jensen, Tom Harrell, Jimmy Dorsey Orchestra, Philadelphia Boys Choir, The Lettermen, Hartford Symphony, Minnesota Ballet, Percussive Arts Society International Convention (8 appearances), and as principal percussionist for the Duluth Symphony for the past 12 years.
 For his work with NFL Films, he can be heard on the Emmy award-winning soundtrack A Century of NFL.
-Performances have also been heard on the CBS, PBS, and ESPN television networks as well as NPR.
-In addition, he has recorded for the Naxos, Innova, MSR Classics, and Equilibrium record labels.
+Koshinski’s performances have been heard on the CBS, PBS, ESPN and TBS/TNT television networks, as well as NPR, and he has recorded for the Naxos, Innova, Centaur, MSR Classics, and Equilibrium record labels.